Reactions to the 2023 Israeli judicial reform: Newspaper columns and editorials

-New York Times columnist Thomas Friedman asked "what Israeli leader would risk a civil war at home, a breach with Jewish democrats across the world, a break with America and significant damage to Israel’s high-tech miracle — and now open talk by Israeli troops that they will not die to protect a dictatorship...
+New York Times columnist Thomas Friedman asked "what Israeli leader would risk a civil war at home, a breach with Jewish democrats across the world, a break with America and significant damage to Israel's high-tech miracle — and now open talk by Israeli troops that they will not die to protect a dictatorship...
 Netanyahu would risk all that only for something very big, very important and very personal.
-And that is a judicial “reform” that he hopes would end his trial on breach of trust, bribery and fraud charges, which could land him in prison.
-The judicial “reform” would also give his right-wing coalition the unfettered power to build any settlements in any place, to seize any Palestinian land and to pour tax dollars into Orthodox religious schools where young people have only to study the Torah, not math, science or literature — let alone serve in the army."
+And that is a judicial "reform" that he hopes would end his trial on breach of trust, bribery and fraud charges, which could land him in prison.
+The judicial 'reform' would also give his right-wing coalition the unfettered power to build any settlements in any place, to seize any Palestinian land and to pour tax dollars into Orthodox religious schools where young people have only to study the Torah, not math, science or literature — let alone serve in the army."

+Writing on the abolishment of the reasonableness clause, conservative Washington Post columnist Max Boot states that "Israel now stands to lose one of its few checks on majoritarian tyranny".
+On the Netanyahu's overall impact on the state, he writes that "Israel's No. 1 security threat comes from its Trump-like prime minister: Benjamin Netanyahu."

+Other

+The discussion of the judicial reform coincides with a growing discussion on the withdrawal of US military aid to Israel, totaling $3.8 billion a year in 2023.
+Among the voices calling for reduction or elimination of the aid are US Senators Bernie Sanders and Chris Van Hollen, former ambassador Dan Kurtzer, New York Times commentator Nicholas Kristof, Washington Post commentator Max Boot, Washington Examiner commentator Tom Rogan, and others.